timtripcony/oauth4domino/README.md

 ### Configure Authorization Container
 This is the NSF that the user will be redirected to when a client application requests their permission for access to a resource container.

-Add the `// TODO` Custom Control to an XPage of your choosing.
-This can be as global as a single XPage for your entire domain &mdash;
-or as varied as a separate XPage for each resource container &mdash; and should contain any branding deemed appropriate to ensuring users that they are in the right place and presented with a clean, modern interface.
+Copy the `permissionPrompt` Custom Control from the registry template and add it to any XPage of your choosing.
+This can be as global as a single XPage for your entire domain &mdash; or as varied as a separate XPage for each resource container &mdash; and should contain any branding deemed appropriate to ensuring users that they are in the right place and presented with a clean, modern interface.

 Only one characteristic of this portion of the configuration is non-negotiable: anonymous users may not access this page directly.
 By the time the user sees the `Authorize` and `Cancel` buttons, they **must** have already been authenticated by Domino.